 PXI/PXIe LVDT, RVDT, Resolver Simulator Modules

-New to our simulation product range is our PXI LVDT, RVDT, Resolver simulator.
-This product features active circuitry that generates a signal that can be used to exercise DUTs (devices under test) that use either LVDT (Linear Variable Differential Transformer), RVDT (Rotary Variable Differential Transformer), or Resolver (essentially a more accurate and versatile version of an RVDT) to measure motion and/or position.
+New to our simulation product range is our PXI LVDT, RVDT, Resolver simulator range.
+These modules feature active circuitry that generates a signal that can be used to exercise DUTs (devices under test) that use either LVDT (Linear Variable Differential Transformer), RVDT (Rotary Variable Differential Transformer), or Resolver to measure motion and/or position.

 Linear variable differential transformers (LVDT) are electrical transformer sensors to measure linear displacement.
 Driven by an AC excitation source, the LVDT generates a pair of AC output signals modulated according to the core's mechanical position (displacement).
 LVDTs have been widely used in applications such as power turbines, hydraulics, automation, aircraft, satellites, nuclear reactors, and many others.
 These transducers have low hysteresis and excellent repeatability.